Four Keys to Planning Your Retirement Income Distributions

 The idea is to draw distributions from cash but not from the stock bucket.
 The stock bucket can be partially liquidated occasionally as is necessary to replenish cash, but only when the market is up.

 Overall, it’s important during the distribution phase to control the withdrawal rate so that retirement savings are not exhausted during your lifetime.
+An income or distribution plan can give a clearer picture of what a lifetime of withdrawals will look like.

-Convert to a Roth IRA
+3. Convert to a Roth IRA

 Converting portions of your traditional IRA to a Roth IRA over a series of years well before retirement makes sense for three primary reasons:

-- All the growth in your Roth will be tax free.
+- All the growth in your Roth will be tax-free

-- Money you bequeath from a Roth IRA will go to beneficiaries tax free.
+- Money you bequeath from a Roth IRA will go to beneficiaries tax-free

 Yes, you pay taxes on the amount you convert to a Roth, but we currently have historically low tax rates, and being able to pay the taxes now rather than later can result in important savings in retirement.
-It’s best to convert over a series of years instead of everything at once; that way, you can minimize your tax bill and determine how much to convert each year based on which tax bracket you’re in.
+It’s best to convert over a period of years instead of everything at once; that way, you can minimize your tax bill and determine how much to convert each year based on which tax bracket you’re in.

-Prepare for and protect against the worst, just in case
+4. Plan for and protect against the worst, just in case

 What would happen to your money if a situation like the 2008 financial crisis occurred again?
 If all your money is invested in stocks, that’s going to destroy your plan.
 You can protect yourself from a downturn by taking income from your principal-guaranteed accounts.
 At the same time, you don’t want to be selling shares to cover expenses; doing so when their values are lower leaves you with fewer shares to benefit from when stocks rebound.
-And bonds, contrary to popular belief, are not safe right now, because we’re in a rising interest rate environment.
-When rates go up, bond prices tend to drop.
+And bonds, contrary to popular belief, are not safe right now, because we could be in a rising interest rate environment.
+When interest rates go up, bond prices tend to drop.

 Dan Dunkin contributed to this article.